IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 crypto systems are one of the few things you can rely on".
-The task for the Internet community is to ensure that applications are able to use the strong crypto systems we have defined - for example, TLS with PFS ciphersuites - and that these properly implemented.
+The task for the Internet community is to ensure that applications are able to use the strong crypto systems we have defined - for example, TLS with PFS ciphersuites - and that these are properly implemented.
 (And, one might add, turned on!)
 Some of this work will require architectural changes to applications, e. g., in order to limit the information that is exposed to servers.
 In many other cases, however,